nopgtb/SDMO/README.md

+# Usage
+Excepts a csv containing targeted github projects placed into the project folder named "source.csv".
+First column should contain the projects .git link

+### Run all
+To execute all you can use the provided run_all script
+### Run individually
+The project provides the following scripts
-github_fetcher - Clones projects given a csv file (git_link at index 0 for each line)
+github_fetcher - Clones projects from given source.csv file
-github_refactor_miner - runs refactorminer on the projects and generates report.json for them
+refactor_miner - runs refactorminer on the projects
-github_analyze_refactor_miner_reports.py - Fetches data required for submission of part 1
+analyze_refactor_miner_reports.py - Fetches data required for submission of part 1

-Basic usage part 1:
-get csv for sources  (first comment of github_fetcher)
-run github_fetcher  -- outputs fetch_index.csv
-run refactor_miner -- takes in fetch_index and outputs mining_index
-run analyze_refactor_miner_reports -- takes in mining_index and outputs files required for submission of part 1

-Basic usage part 2:
-run calculate_metrics -- takes in part 1 submission and outputs metric data
+calculate_metrics.py - Calculates metrics for the collected refactoring commits
+metric_visualizer.py - Provides visualization for the collected metrics

+# Metrics/* files
+Metric calculators can be found in metrics/*
+They are split into three parts:
+metric_* - Provides a interface for calculating and fetching metric values
+data_provider/* - Provides singeltons for calculating common values for metric_*
+external_tools/* - Interfaces to external tools